bs'dGood Morning, Good Afternoon, and Good Evening!

 I used Earth Safe Finishes® Chalk It Up™Huckleberry Cobbler as the base color, and Americana Decor® Chalky Finish™ Serene on the back.

-To achieve the rusted metal look desired, I applied: Ameicana® Dazzling Metallics "Glorious Gold," "Splendid Gold," and "Festive Green."
+To achieve the rusted metal look desired, I applied: Americana® Dazzling Metallics "Glorious Gold," "Splendid Gold," and "Festive Green."
 I also used Rub 'n Buff® "Patina," "Ruby Red," "Grecian Gold," and "Autumn Gold."

 There was really no rhyme or reason in how I applied these mediums.
 I just kept working with them until I was pleased with the result.
 I buffed my metallic wax layers, but if you want a more rustic look, do not buff.
 The frame braces were created using two latch die cuts from the Alterations® Hardware Findings.
 I used lightweight chipboard to cut the latches.